 Vice Chair, Undergraduate Studies

-Shelleen Greene’s research interests include Italian cinema, Black European studies and digital feminist studies.
-Her book, Equivocal Subjects: Constructions of Racial and National Identity in the Italian Cinema (Continuum/Bloomsbury Press, 2012) examines the representation of mixed-race subjects of Italian and African descent in the Italian cinema, arguing that the changing cultural representations of mixed-race identity reveal shifts in the country's conceptual paradigms of race and nation.
-Her recent work has been published in California Italian Studies, ADA: A Journal of Gender, New Media, and Technology and Future Texts: Subversive Performance and Feminist Bodies (Parlor Press, 2015).
-Her work has also been published in From Terrone to Extracomunitario: New Manifestations of Racism in Contemporary Italian Cinema: Shifting Demographics and Changing Images in a Multi-Cultural Globalized Society (Troubador Press, 2010) and Postcolonial Italy: Challenging National Homogeneity (Palgrave Macmillan, 2012).
+Her research interests include Italian film, Black European studies, and digital feminist studies.
+Her book, Equivocal Subjects: Between Italy and Africa – Constructions of Racial and National Identity in the Italian Cinema (Continuum/Bloomsbury 2012) examines the representation of mixed-race subjects of Italian and African descent, arguing that the changing cultural representations of mixed-race identity reveal shifts in the country’s conceptual paradigms of race and nation.
+She has published in the Journal of Italian Cinema and Media Studies, Italian Culture, California Italian Studies, estetica, studi e ricerche, Feminist Media Studies and ADA: A Journal of Gender, New Media and Technology.

-She has presented at the Los Angeles County Museum of Art; the British School at Rome; University of Palermo, Sicily; University of Bologna, Italy; Queen Mary, University of London; the Calandra Italian American Institute, CUNY; the Society for Cinema and Media Studies annual conference; the Neal-Marshall Black Culture Center at Indiana University; and Brown University.
+Greene has presented at the Los Angeles Museum of Art (LACMA), the British School at Rome, University of Bologna, Italy; the Calandra Italian American Institute, CUNY; the Society for Cinema and Media Studies annual conference; and the Neal-Marshall Black Culture Center at Indiana University.

-Prior to UCLA TFT, Greene was an associate professor of writing & critical thinking at the University of Wisconsin, Milwaukee’s Peck School of the Arts.
+Prior to UCLA TFT, Greene was an associate professor of writing and critical thinking at the University of Wisconsin, Milwaukee’s Peck School of the Arts.

 She earned her bachelor’s degree in English Literature from Bard College and her Ph.D. from the Program in Visual Studies at the University of California, Irvine.